 College of Education and Health Sciences

 The College of Education and Health Sciences at Bradley University was founded in June 1985.
-The mission of the College is to prepare leaders within the human service professions.
+The mission of the College is to prepare ethical, effective leaders and life-long learners within the human service professions to promote the well-being of all humanity.
 The college provides innovative programs through excellence in teaching, scholarship, and collaboration with interdisciplinary and community-based partnerships.
 This dynamic learning environment prepares our graduates to provide services in a diverse and global society to enhance human resources and to foster life-long learning.
 It includes graduate degree programs and certificates within the following departments:

 - Physical Therapy and Health Science, offering a Doctorate of Physical Therapy (D.P.T.).
 Chair: Steve Tippett.

 - Family and Consumer Sciences, offers a Dietetic Internship Master of Science.
 The program prepares you for the registered dietitian exam and professional practice.
 Chair of Department: Dr. Kara Wolfe; Dietetic Internship Director, Dr. Amanda Newell.